Frequently Asked Questions

 Registration requirements: Not required, but dynamic usage supported

-Sender ID preservation: No - will be replaced with international long code
+Sender ID preservation: No – TM Cell replaces with international long code (Twilio Turkmenistan SMS Guidelines)

 Long Codes